FuchsiaOS/FuchsiaOS-docs-zh_CN/development/tracing/advanced/recording-a-boot-trace.md

 The third important thing to note is that in this example we just want to grab the current contents of the trace buffer, and aren't interested in tracing anything more.
 That is why a duration of one second is used.
-Ideally we would pass `--duration=0s` but `traceutil` currently interprets that as requesting the default, which is ten seconds.

-The `--stream` arg just says to send the results directly to the development host instead of first writing them to disk on the target.

 ## Changing kernel trace parameters at boot